Lymah123/js-project-webpage-color-changing/README.md

 I read a blog post on some backend frameworks.
 - D24: Nothing (due to school work).
 - D25.
 I started learning Linux for developers.
-I learned graphical layers and interfaces.
+I learned about graphical layers and interfaces.